A concise guide to some of the most common vision problems treated at Alva Vision Clinic

 Vision therapy is the best treatment option for children with OMD.

 Your eye care provider at Alva Vision Clinic will work with you to diagnose your vision problem and suggest the best treatment option for your eyes at our optometric office in Alva.
-For more information, schedule an appointment with Troy Smith O.D. or Callie Mosburg O.D., and we’ll be in touch with you shortly.
+For more information, schedule an appointment with Troy Smith O.D. and we’ll be in touch with you shortly.